Before the Interview

 Once you have completed your interviews, you can expect to hear back from the recruiter within five business days.
 They will reach out with a short email to set up a call where they will share the initial verbal offer, followed up by a written email.
 Amazon moves fast on the recruiting process and will push you to decide within a week.

 Ask clarifying questions on the first call to make sure you understand the offer.
 Take some time, think about it, and plan a second call with your recruiter to discuss a counteroffer.
 This is where all of your Amazon salary negotiation strategies should unfold.
 Back up your salary negotiation with concrete reasons and skills and speak with confidence.
-They may question your reasoning, so prepare yourself to answer relevant questions.
+They may question your reasoning, so prepare yourself to answer relevant questions during an Amazon Interview.

 You will hear back from the recruiter in a few days with their final offer.
 The Amazon process moves quickly once you hear from them about the offer, so I also recommend letting any other companies you may be interviewing with know that Amazon is extending you an offer as soon as you hear from the recruiter.

-Once you have your initial call with the recruiter, there are a few tactics I recommend that will help give you more time (if needed) and better leverage for Amazon salary negotiation:
+Tactics I recommend that will help give you more time to leverage for Amazon salary negotiation:

 Amazon salary negotiations are daunting, but with the right preparation and practice, you can ace your interviews and bump your offer up to get paid what you deserve.
 Amazon splits its four-year compensation package into three parts, and understanding each part is key to salary negotiations at Amazon.
 If you make any mistake or don’t understand how the process works you run the risk of locking yourself out of any negotiations or the ability to make a counteroffer.
 Don’t leave money on the table.
 Pathrise can connect you to an experienced professional for one-on-one negotiation support and help you get a 10-20% increase in salary on average.
 Learn more and connect with a Negotiation Consultant here.